tschaub/suite/docs/installerdocs/source/README.rst

       *Ready to uninstall the OpenGeo Suite*

 #.
-The uninstaller warn you to back up your data directory if you are upgrading.
+The uninstaller will warn you to back up your data directory if you are upgrading.
 When ready to continue, click :guilabel:`OK`.

    .. warning:: Deleting the data directory is *not* undoable!